Man-Thing (film): Effects

 Marvel Studios producer Avi Arad said "the lead character in the Man-Thing movie would be a combination of prosthetics and computer-generated effects."
 From the outset, Man-Thing was intended to be a prosthetic, CG-enhanced creature.
 Arad told The Continuum during a visit to Marvel Studios, "So there was a great deal of R&D....
 There's positional stuff happening on location, on the set, but at the same time the stuff you don't currently see in camera was always engineered to be enhanced by digital effects.
 So when you see the movie, hopefully the line is pretty blurry.
 It's not an all-CG creature."

 Design

 Special effects makeup was by the Make-Up Effects Group of Australia.

 The Man-Thing was built as a full-size creature suit, portrayed by Conan Stevens, a 7 ft 1 in Australian actor, ex-wrestler and stuntman.

 Although no full-digital Man-Thing model was made due to budgetary constraints, the suit was combined with digital moving branches and tendrils for certain sequences, also well as digital augmentation for the eyes.
+Brett Leonard quoted, "We had to constantly replace mud to get enough mud in certain areas.
+And we had to build up mounds of mud, because mostly it was a tank of water."

+"This was like working in water, mud, and weird slime the whole time.
+It basically, even though it was not a toxic real swamp, like the other part we were making, but this was the man-made swamp," the filmmaker adds.
+"It actually became a bit toxic because one day, for one of the scenes coming up, we had to create a bigger mound of mud and the Australian crew went to grab some bags of like Fuller's earth to build the mud mound up.

+Due to these budgetary constraints, most scenes featuring Man-Thing, including ones that would have provided a backstory for the monster, had to be removed, with some later reused in a tie-in comic miniseries.
+As a result, Man-Thing only appears in around seven minutes of the film.